-The change is to the name of the award only and does not affect the benefits and range of support that these students receive.
+The change is only to the name of the award and does not affect the benefits and range of support that these students receive.

-Professor Martin Williams, Pro-Vice-Chancellor for Education, said:
+Professor Martin Williams, Pro-Vice-Chancellor for Education, added:

 Under the Moritz-Heyman name this funding programme has supported more than 1,000 UK undergraduates, helping them to experience an Oxford education since its launch in 2012.
 With these changes, the label may be different, but the aims of the programme remain the same: to provide sector-leading financial and careers support to enable students from low-income backgrounds to get the most out of their time at Oxford.

 If you have any queries about the scholarships, contact the team at email@example.com or on (01865) 616669.